Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: Introduction

-\textbf{Contribution:} This paper’s main contribution is the proposal of a novel architecture based on the \acrlong{ppo} algorithm with \acrlong{gnn} to solve the \acrlong{opf}.
-At the time of writing this paper and to the best of our knowledge, a similar architecture has not been used before to solve this problem.
-The objective is to test our architecture design to see whether it is capable of solving the optimization problem by learning the internal dynamics of the power network, as well as to analyze if it is also able to generalize to new scenarios that were not seen during the training pipeline.
-In a \acrshort{drl} framework with the \acrshort{ppo} algorithm, we precisely make use of \acrshort{gnn} to achieve such an architecture that can compute \acrshort{opf} in different power networks that those seen in training.

-We compare our solution with the \acrshort{dcopf} in terms of cost after having trained our \acrshort{drl} agent on IEEE 30 bus system.
-On that base network, with topology changes regarding number of edges and loads, we obtain better cost results than the \acrshort{dcopf} reducing the cost of generation up to 30\%.
+\textbf{Contribution:} This paper presents a significant advancement through the proposal of a novel architecture that integrates the \acrlong{ppo} algorithm with \acrlong{gnn} to address the \acrlong{opf} problem.
+To the best of our knowledge, this unique architecture has not been previously applied to this challenge.
+Our objective is to rigorously test the design of our architecture, demonstrating its capability to solve the optimization problem by effectively learning the internal dynamics of the power network.
+Additionally, we aim to evaluate its ability to generalize to new scenarios that were not encountered during the training process.
+We compare our solution against the \acrshort{dcopf} in terms of cost, following the training of our \acrshort{drl} agent on the IEEE 30 bus system.
+Through various modifications to the base network, including changes in the number of edges and loads, our approach yields superior cost outcomes compared to the \acrshort{dcopf}, achieving a reduction in generation costs of up to 30\%.